EternityForest/KaithemAutomation/README.md

 Command line options:
     "-c"
         Supply a specific configuration file.
-Otherwise looks for /etc/kaithem/kaithemconfig.txt And falls back to the default if that is not found.
-Anything not specified in the config Reverts to default.
-The files are YAML, see kaithem/data/default_configuration.txt for info
+Otherwise uses default.
+Any option not found in supplied file Reverts to default the files are YAML, see kaithem/data/default_configuration.txt for info on options.

     "-p"
         Specify a port.
 Overrides all config stuff.

-Then point your browser to https://localhost:<yourport> (default port is 8001)
+Then point your browser to https://localhost:<yourport> (default port is 8001) and log in with Username:admin Password:password

 It will give you a security warning, that the SSL certificate name is wrong, ignore if you are just playing around, use real SSL keys otherwise.